TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 105/Psalms 105.24.md

 ---

-And he increased his people greatly, And made them stronger than their adversaries.
+He increased his people greatly, and made them stronger than their adversaries.